Friday, March 1, 2019

 And it was Roy Parker who turned me onto the English Beat and their song, "Mirror in the Bathroom," released in 1980, and other classics, like a reprisal of Smokey Robinson's "Tears of a Clown."

-I also saw the Ramones at Perkins Palace; in fact, I saw them from "the pit."
-Oh, yeah!
+I also saw the Ramones at Perkins Palace from the Mosh Pit.

 And though everyone had heard The Pretenders' "Back on the Chain Gang," 1984, a thousand times, perhaps one of their favorites is "I'll Stand By You," 1994.